Information about NoCO Math Circles

 The mission of NoCO Math Teachers Circle is to create an opportunity for teachers in Northern Colorado to work on interesting mathematics problems in a setting that enriches teachers’ mathematics content knowledge.
 By working on rich mathematical problems together, we expect that our participants will enhance their understanding of mathematics and approach mathematical problems more confidently.
 In addition, we expect that by modeling student-centered and inquiry-based ways of teaching mathematics, our teacher participants will become more comfortable using these teaching strategies in their own classrooms.
 Finally, we hope to get teachers excited about mathematics, a subject they chose to teach, through fun explorative approaches and to forge new professional relationships among teachers and university mathematics professors.

 The mission of NoCO Student Math Circle is to provide opportunity for local students in grades 5th through 8th (entering 8th) to work on challenging mathematics problems in a setting that contributes to their mathematics knowledge.
+We recently started to have sessions for high school students at local schools and attend our local community activities to facilitate problem-solving tables.

-During this spring we will have three sessions for Teachers only.
-These events will be on Wednesdays, from 5:00pm to 7:00pm at the University of Northern Colorado campus, Department of Mathematical Sciences, Ross Hall Room 2270 (second floor).
+• Session 1: September 26, 2024 Thursday: The session was at the University of Northern Colorado campus, Department of Mathematical Sciences, Ross Hall Room 2270 (second floor).

 Parking Information: Unfortunately, there is no free parking on UNC campus.
 The closest UNC parking lot to Ross Hall (11th Ave and 23rd Street) for visitors is Parking Lot C. Check the map to locate Ross Hall (number 12) and parking lot C (blue colored) at the intersection of 11th Ave and 23rd Street.